samarthnayak04/ZenHrv/README.md

    - Post-session, explore interactive charts showing RMSSD and SDNN trends with stress markers.
    - Listen to optional voice feedback summarizing your calmness level.

-3. **Enhance Mindfulness**

-   - Use motivational insights to refine your meditation practice.

 ---

 ## 🎯 Future Roadmap